Professional As-Built Documentation & Survey-Grade Verification

 How do I get started with a national portfolio survey?

-Certified Surveying Specialists: Our team ensures your record drawings meet strict architectural and BOMA 2024 standards for total dimensional control and leasing accuracy.
+Certified Surveying Specialists: Our team ensures your record drawings meet strict architectural and BOMA 2024 standards, providing documentation that architects, engineers, and leasing teams can rely on without second-guessing.

-Survey-Grade Precision: We utilize the latest terrestrial and mobile LiDAR to capture every detail, ensuring your CAD plans reflect the physical truth of the site with millimeter accuracy.
+Field-Proven Accuracy: We use the latest terrestrial and mobile LiDAR technology to capture every detail of your building, ensuring your CAD plans reflect the physical truth of the site — not a 20-year-old approximation.

-Rapid Portfolio Scaling: We specialize in documenting vast building portfolios across North America, providing a consistent and unified “Single Source of Truth” for all your institutional assets.
+Rapid Portfolio Scaling: We specialize in documenting building portfolios across North America, providing a consistent “Single Source of Truth” for all your properties with one point of contact and one standard of quality.

-At iScano, our commitment to dimensional accuracy and project transparency ensures the success of your renovations.
-Contact our team today to explore how our as-built documentation can mitigate risk and enhance your next property development. iScano provides high-fidelity, record-ready surveying solutions.
+At , our commitment to accuracy and project transparency ensures the success of your renovations, leasing programs, and facility management operations.
+Contact our team today to explore how our as-built documentation services can eliminate the risk of building on bad data.